 New technologies are playing an increasingly important role and digital innovation can assist in the education role [19].
-Baby Buddy Forward is a Participatory Action Research programme which assessed the crosscultural transferability of the Baby Buddy app from the UK to Cyprus.
-The Baby Buddy Cyprus webapp, with rich material from early pregnancy to the first six months of the baby's life and a library of over 200 short videos, was co-created through an iterative approach with the participation of over 800 parents-to-be and health professionals.
+Baby Buddy Forward is a Participatory Action Research programme which assessed the cross-cultural transferability of the Baby Buddy app from the UK to Cyprus.
+The Baby Buddy Cyprus webapp was co-created through an iterative approach with the participation of over 800 parents-to-be and health professionals.
 Other than widening opportunities to evidence-based information, Baby Buddy offers a complimentary tool to assist healthcare providers in their educational role.
-However, the impact of digital technologies can only be maximized when healthcare providers engage with service-users in an educational capacity.
-While actively embedding Baby Buddy in clinical practice was beyond the scope and timeline of the project, it was important to identify in a systematic and comprehensive manner the various components necessary to affect this change.
-While the issue concerns all maternal-child healthcare providers, AE is a core part of midwives' professional role.
+However, the impact of digital technologies can only be maximized when embedded in local care pathways.